 In various disciplines major seminal works were being created that would found traditions and help define nation-states across Europe.
-These are just a selection: literature of England – Shakespeare, Milton, Donne; Spain – Cervantes; France – Racine, Moliere.
-In philosophy in Europe Descartes, Hobbes, Spinoza, Locke.
-European art – Vermeer, El Greco, Rembrandt, Poussin, Caravaggio.
+These are just a selection: for literature of England – Shakespeare, Milton, Donne; Spain – Cervantes; France – Racine, Moliere.
+In philosophy there was Descartes, Hobbes, Spinoza, Locke.
+In art – Vermeer, El Greco, Rembrandt, Poussin, Caravaggio.

-In 1665 another plague, the Black Death or bubonic plague, struck and this was rapidly followed in 1666 by the Great fire of London in which destroyed the homes of 70,000 of the city’s 80,000 inhabitants
+In 1665 another plague, the Black Death or bubonic plague, struck and this was rapidly followed in 1666 by the Great fire of London which destroyed the homes of 70,000 of the city’s 80,000 inhabitants.

 During this period England was also turned in on itself with constitutional and regime change that encompassed three Civil Wars (1642-1646, 1648, 1650-1651), the execution of Charles I (1649), Oliver Cromwell’s rise to power as Lord Protector of the Commonwealth (1653-1658), the restoration of Charles II (1660), the short reign of James II (1685-1688), and the Glorious Revolution of 1688 when parliament deposed a king and brought William of Orange and his wife Mary (the daughter of James II) to the throne.
 This was a rejection of rule by divine-right and sovereignty of parliament that would permeate the French and American Revolutions especially through the liberalism of English philosopher John Locke (1632-1704).
 At the dawn of the eighteenth century in 1707 England and Scotland joined parliaments to create the United Kingdom of Great Britain.